 Good Hotel Guide Review

-3 lounges, 2 bars, brasserie, restaurant, cinema, gym, spa, free Wi-Fi, in-room TV (Sky, Freeview), civil wedding licence, conference facilities, 12-acre garden.
+3 lounges, 2 bars, brasserie, restaurant (vegetarian/vegan menus), cinema, gym, spa, in-room TV (Freeview), EV charging, 12-acres, civil wedding licence, public areas and restaurants wheelchair accessible, adapted toilet.

 in public areas.

 in some bedrooms (£30 per night), garden, not restaurant or bar.

 B&B doubles from £275.
 Tasting menu £145, à la carte £50.
 1-night bookings usually refused at weekends.